dariopellegrini/StorageDone-Android/README.md

 ```

 ### Usage
-StorageDone lets you save Codable models in a local database very easily.
+StorageDone lets you save models in a local database very easily.

 First create a model
 ```kotlin